Chart Color Schemes

 Transport servicing is good compared to other areas nationally based on assessment of service frequency, route connectivity and accessibility

 Westmeadows has 38 active public transport stops, all of which are bus stops.
-These stops are served by 9 different routes that together facilitate 2,134 weekly passenger trips.
-The accessibility of these services is deemed good, with residents on average being located 273 meters from their nearest transport stop.
+These stops are served by nine different routes that together facilitate 2,134 weekly passenger trips.
+The area's transport accessibility is rated as good, with residents typically living 273 meters from the nearest stop.
+In this primarily residential area, most commuters travel outward.
+Cars remain the dominant mode of transportation at 90%, while trains account for just 5%.
+On average, there are 1.4 vehicles per dwelling.

 Frequently Asked Questions - Transport